Doc. Number | Article Title | Effective Date | Version |

 Taking Screenshots

-On your keyboard, press the keys Alt + PrtScn (Print Screen).
+Press the Alt + PrtScn (Print Screen) on your keyboard.
 This will capture a screenshot of your active window and save it to the clipboard.
 You'll then need to open an image editing program like Paint and paste the picture from the clipboard.
-Once pasted into a program like Paint, you'll then be able to edit the image further, or save the image file to your computer's hard drive.
+Once pasted into a program like Paint, you can edit the image further or save the image file to your computer's hard drive.

 Fn + Alt + PrtScn: Takes a screenshot of the active window.
 It is the equivalent of pressing Alt + PrtScn on a standard keyboard.